junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ♦ get plenty of sleep and avoid getting very tired or upset,

-♦ nurse her baby more often—at least every 2 hours.
+♦ nurse her baby more often, at least every 2 hours.
 Feeding

 BOTTLE-FED BABIES ARE MORE LIKELY TO GET SICK AND DIE.